List of Ace Attorney characters: Dhurke Sahdmadhi

 Dhurke Sahdmadhi (ドゥルク・サードマディ, Duruku Sādomadi) is the leader of the Defiant Dragons, a rebel group that wishes to remove Ga'ran from power.
-He is the father of Nahyuta and raised Apollo alongside him during the early years of his life.
+He is the father of Nahyuta and Rayfa and the foster father of Apollo, having raised him alongside Nahyuta during the early years of his life.
 He was formerly a skilled defense attorney, becoming a rebel in part due to the defense culpability act effectively turning his former job into a death sentence.

 He was accused of murdering his wife Amara, who was formerly the queen of Khura'in which lead to him becoming a maligned figure in the country.
 Years later, Apollo was able to clear his name.
 Leading to Nahyuta regaining faith in the revolution, and seeing its goals achieved.

 Datz Are'bal

 Datz Are'bal (ダッツ・ディニゲル, Dattsu Dinigeru) is Dhurke's jovial right-hand man.
 Whilst he is dedicated to the cause, his nature makes it hard for him take to certain subjects seriously, often bursting into laughter when he finds something remotely funny.
 After being jailed in a rebel prison atop a mountain, he escaped by parachuting, giving him amnesia during a trial he was called to testify in.

 He is often seen alongside Dhurke or other rebels, advancing the cause by way of hijacking government propaganda, protesting, and trying to avoid arrest.

 He is considered analogous to Larry Butz, a similarly goofy character whose actions end up being important to the outcome of multiple trials.